Your Commitment to the Breast Cancer Fund

-With the support of the Breast Cancer Fund staff, regional team leaders and mentors, participants begin their training and fundraising efforts in preparation for the June expedition.
+With the support of the Breast Cancer Fund staff, past climbers and mentors, participants begin their training and fundraising efforts in preparation for the June expedition.

 Over the next several months, the team becomes active and engaged members of the Breast Cancer Fund community, and in June, climbers will gather together at Mt.
 Shasta for the final leg of this extraordinary journey.

 To begin your journey, you must commit to: